-The Infrastructure segment is comprised of a network of liquids infrastructure assets that include terminals, rail loading and unloading facilities, gathering pipelines, a crude oil processing facility and other small terminals.
-The primary facilities within this segment include the Hardisty and Edmonton Terminals, which are the principal hubs for aggregating and exporting crude oil and refined products out of the WCSB; the Gateway Terminal, a liquids export terminal connecting the Permian and Eagle Ford basins to global markets, located in Ingleside, Texas, in the U.S.; the DRU which is located adjacent to the Hardisty Terminal; the Moose Jaw Facility and gathering pipelines in Canada and the U.S. Select assets are impacted by maintenance turnarounds typically occurring within the spring every few years.
+The Infrastructure segment is comprised of a network of liquids infrastructure assets that include terminals, rail loading and unloading facilities, gathering pipelines and a crude oil processing facility.
+The primary facilities within this segment include the Hardisty and Edmonton Terminals, which are the principal hubs for aggregating and exporting crude oil and refined products out of the WCSB; the Gateway Terminal, a liquids export terminal connecting the Permian and Eagle Ford basins to global markets, located in Ingleside, Texas; the DRU which is located adjacent to the Hardisty Terminal; the Moose Jaw Facility, a crude oil processing facility located in Moose Jaw, Saskatchewan; the Wink Terminal, a crude oil aggregating hub, located in Wink, Texas; and gathering pipelines in Canada and the U.S. Select assets are impacted by maintenance turnarounds typically occurring every few years.

-The Company is responding to the energy transition and evaluating strategic opportunities including advancing select projects and investing in new technologies.
-Desire for low carbon alternatives by customers, increasing competition and changes in demand could have an impact on the nature of services offered as the Company executes on those plans.
-Recent geopolitical instability in certain regions of the world and concern regarding energy security may have short and medium term impacts on the desirability of Canadian oil and gas, impacting the demand for the Company's infrastructure.
+The Company is consistently evaluating strategic opportunities including advancing select projects and investing in new technologies, including those to reduce carbon emission intensity.
+Desire for low carbon alternatives by customers, increasing competition, incremental egress and changes in demand could have an impact on the nature of services offered as the Company executes on such plans.
+Geopolitical instability in certain regions of the world and concern regarding energy security may have short and medium term impacts on the desirability of Canadian oil and gas, impacting the demand for the Company's infrastructure.
+Additional egress from the WCSB has reduced demand for the Company's services in certain locations, but this could benefit our customers from higher global prices and drive incremental demand.
 The Infrastructure segment primarily derives revenue from stable long-term take-or-pay agreements with investment grade counterparties.
-These trends could also impact the Company's ability to renew or renegotiate these contracts and may impact operational and financial results of the Infrastructure segment.
+The trends described above could also impact the Company's ability to renew or renegotiate these contracts and may impact operational and financial results of the Infrastructure segment.

-The following table sets forth the operating results from the Company's Infrastructure segment for the three months ended March 31, 2024, and 2023:
+The following table sets forth the operating results from the Company's Infrastructure segment for the three months ended March 31, 2025, and 2024:

-Three months ende d March 31,

-(\$ thousands, except volumes) 2024 2023 Change

-Volumes (in thousands of bbls) 185,063 118,745 66,318

-Revenue 185,984 132,087 53 , 897

-Operating expenses and other (1) 40,321 25,516 14,805

-Segment profit 145,663 106,571 39,092

-Adjusted EBITDA (2) 151,293 108,006 43,287
+Three months ende d March 31, (\$ thousands, except volumes) 2025 2024 Change Volumes (in thousands of bbls) 193,832 185,063 8,769 Revenue 176,682 185,984 (9,302) Operating expenses and other (1) 22,603 40,321 (17,718) Segment profit 154,079 145,663 8,416 Unrealized (gain) loss on financial instruments (455) 4,149 (4,604) Adjustments to share of profit from equity accounted investees 1,173 1,481 (308) Adjusted EBITDA (2) 154,797 151,293 3,504